jannat0718/Housing-Price-Prediction-/README.md

 1. **Load the data:**

     a.
-Import necessary libraries (e.g., pandas, numpy).
+Imported necessary libraries (e.g., pandas, numpy).

     b.
 Read the "housing.csv" file using pandas' read_csv() function.

     c.
-Use head() function to display the first few rows and understand the dataset's structure and contents.
+Used head() function to display the first few rows and understand the dataset's structure and contents.

 2. **Exploratory Data Analysis (EDA):**

     a.
-Use info() and describe() functions to get a summary of the dataset and identify missing values. b.Handle missing values by either dropping rows/columns with missing data or imputing missing values using mean, median, or mode.
+Used info() and describe() functions to get a summary of the dataset and identify missing values.

+    b.
+Handled missing values by either dropping rows/columns with missing data or imputing missing values using mean, median, or mode.

     c.
-Encode categorical variables into numerical format using techniques like one-hot encoding or label encoding.
+Encoded categorical variables into numerical format using techniques like one-hot encoding or label encoding.

     d.
-Standardize the dataset using techniques like MinMax scaling or standard scaling to bring all variables onto a similar scale.
+Standardized the dataset using techniques like MinMax scaling or standard scaling to bring all variables onto a similar scale.

 3. **Data visualization:**

     a.
-Import data visualization libraries (e.g., matplotlib, seaborn).
+Imported data visualization libraries such as matplotlib, seaborn, and more.

     b.
-Create scatter plots or pair plots to explore the relationships between independent variables and the target variable (median house value).
+Created scatter plots or pair plots to explore the relationships between independent variables and the target median house value.

     c.
-Use correlation matrix and heatmaps to identify the strength and direction of relationships between variables.
+Used correlation matrix and heatmaps to identify the strength and direction of relationships between variables.

 4. **Split the dataset:**

     a.
-Import the train_test_split function from the sklearn library.
+Imported the train_test_split function from the sklearn library.

     b.
-Divide the dataset into an 80% training set and a 20% test set, keeping the target variable separate using the train_test_split() function.
+Divided the dataset into an 80% training set and a 20% test set, keeping the target variable separate using the train_test_split() function.

 5. **Perform Linear Regression:**

     a.
-Import the LinearRegression class from the sklearn library.
+Imported the LinearRegression class from the sklearn library.
     b.
-Instantiate a LinearRegression object and fit it to the training data using the fit() method.
+Instantiated a LinearRegression object and fit it to the training data using the fit() method.
     c.
-Use the predict() method to make predictions on the test data and evaluate the model's performance.
+Used the predict() method to make predictions on the test data and evaluate the model's performance.

 6. **Analyze results:**

     a.
-Assess the model's performance using metrics like R-squared, Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).
+Assessed the model's performance using metrics like R-squared, Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).
     b.
-Use the coef_ and intercept_ attributes to inspect the learned coefficient values and intercept for the linear regression model.
+Used the coef_ and intercept_ attributes to inspect the learned coefficient values and intercept for the linear regression model.
     c.
-Interpret the coefficients to understand how each independent variable impacts the target variable.
+Interpreted the coefficients to understand how each independent variable impacts the target variable.

 **Results and Analysis:**